magdawybraniec/Bird-songs-recognition-evaluation-of-the-resulats/README.md

 Sounds of bird species with accuracy below 75% are characterized by:
 * low number of recordings
-* some part of song below 1 kHz - usage of high-pass filter (1 kHz) cut some part of the song - apply to pigeons (Wood Pigeon, Collared Dove) and corvidae (Magpie, Jay)
+* some part of the song below 1 kHz - usage of high-pass filter (1 kHz) cut some song frequency - apply to pigeons (Common Wood Pigeon, Collared Dove) and corvidae (Eurasian Magpie, Eurasian Jay)
 * large diversity of song structure and frequencies in one individual's song and between individuals (Common Starling, House Martin, Fieldfare)
 * quiet song (White Wagtail, Hawfinch, Eurasian Magpie, Eurasian Jay)
 * including imitations of other bird species (Common Starling)